Is Your Bird Bath Safe? 5 Things You Must Fix Before It Freezes Solid

 We earn a commission if you make a purchase, at no additional cost to you.
 12/16/2025 4:36 pm GMT ⓘ

-If you’re using any heat source to keep water from freezing, ensure all electrical components are rated for outdoor use and properly grounded.
-Check cords for damage, fraying, or exposed wiring.
-Never use extension cords not rated for outdoor winter conditions.
-Position cords where they won’t create tripping hazards or become buried under snow and ice.
-If you notice any electrical issues, replace equipment immediately—safety for both you and the birds comes first.
+While using a heat source to prevent water from freezing check that all wire components are rated for outdoor use and are grounded.
+Inspect wires for damage, and check for frays or exposed wires.
+Do not use extension cords that are not rated for outdoor winter use.
+Keep wires and cords positioned to avoid tripping hazards and so they are not covered by snow or ice.
+If you see any electrical problems replace the equipment.
+Your and the birds' safety is most important.

 Check Price